FancyMcPlugins/FancyVisuals/README.md

 # FancyVisuals

+> [!CAUTION]
+> This repository is no longer maintained and has been merged into our new monorepo: [https://github.com/FancyMcPlugins/fancyplugins](https://github.com/FancyMcPlugins/fancyplugins).
+>
+> For the latest updates, issues, and contributions, please visit the monorepo.
+This repo remains available for historical reference but will no longer receive updates.
+>
+> Read [this blog article](https://docs.fancyplugins.de/blog/why-monorepo/) to learn more about the reasons, why we switched to a monorepo.

 **Do not use this plugin in production!
 It is still in development and may contain bugs and unfinished features.**

 This is a plugin to customise most visual components of your minecraft server.
 This includes the scoreboard, tablist,